-Both the 6D Mark II and the D5 are recent models that are part of the current product line-up.
-The D5 replaced the earlier Nikon D4S, while the 6D Mark II followed on from the Canon 6D.
+The 6D Mark II is a recent model that features in the current product line-up of Canon.
+In contrast, the D5 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the D5 was succeeded by the Nikon D6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what conclusions can be drawn?
 Is the Canon 6D Mark II better than the Nikon D5 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 6D Mark II:

 - More detail: Offers more megapixels (26 vs 20.7MP) with a 12% higher linear resolution.

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.